I just can’t write one of my usual posts. My mind is blurred.

 Because my sanctuary, the only place where I can find peace and concentration (my study room,) is a mess.

 As I said these more-than-100 retrieved tomes which belonged to grandpa (a blessing and a suffering) have generated chaos in my life.
-1/5 of them are permanently damaged by water – together with precious pictures and family documents.
+1/5 of them are permanently damaged by water – together with precious family pictures & documents.

-Trying so hard to rearrange my refuge I’ve fought against my nature and have gone to Ikea.
-Ikea to me is biggest pain in the neck ever.
-I have bought two big bookcases.
-I have assembled them at home yesterday.
+Ikea, to me, is biggest pain in the … neck ever.
+I have bought two big bookcases and have assembled them at home yesterday.
 Oh it takes a real engineer to do it, not a computer systems engineer, a ridiculous creature who deals with immaterial rationality and invisible bits.

-1) I bought a New Testament both in Greek and in Latin;
+1) I bought aanother New Testament both in Greek and in Latin;

-2) I bought Dante’s Divine Comedy translated into English by Allen Mandelbaum;
+2) Bought Dante’s Comedy translated to English by Allen Mandelbaum;

 “Hey Marina, come have lunch with me, will you?”